mufana/mufana.github.io/_posts/2017-08-16-Automating-WSUS.md

 Or our Office365 chain that contains a totally different set of servers.

 That means my script has to be dynamic.

-Sigh.
-Well nobody said I have an easy job

 ### Jason the 13th